ibm-cloud-docs/text-to-speech/symbols-fr-ca.md

 ## Liaison
 {: #caLiaison}

-In Canadian French, the `_` (underscore) can be used following a word-final consonant (but within the double-quotes that enclose the SPR) to indicate that it is a liaison consonant.
-A liaison consonant is pronounced only if the following word begins with a vowel.
+In Canadian French, the `_` (underscore) can be used immediately following the final consonant of a word (but within the double-quotes that enclose the SPR) to indicate that it is a liaison consonant.
+A liaison consonant is pronounced only if the word that follows begins with a vowel.

 | SPR symbol | IPA symbol | IPA Unicode |
 |:----------:|:----------:|:-----------:|